 By using such natural methods to manage common problems, the body benefits greatly.
 Whenever the body faces a problem, we should first attempt to resolve it naturally.
 If, despite this effort, the problem persists or worsens, turning to other medical systems is not wrong.
 However, what we usually do is the opposite — we rely on medicines first and act against the body’s natural processes.

 From now on, if we begin attempting to resolve bodily problems naturally, we will gain far greater benefits.
 This is the reason these treatment methods are being written about.
-There is no need to practice natural therapy for a short time and then stop.
+There is no need to stop natural therapy after practicing for a short time.
 This is not medicine in the conventional sense.
 Whether one is sick or healthy, the entire family can adopt these good habits and improve their health.
 With this intention, these two volumes have been written, and it is hoped they will be accepted with an open and positive mind.

 Whenever animals face any problem, they immediately try to resolve it naturally.
 If they feel uncomfortable, they eat something unsuitable and promptly vomit to relieve themselves.
 If they do not feel hunger, they fast until hunger returns.
 Treating themselves in this way is simply a part of their life.
 They do not learn this from books, nor does anyone teach them.